philipbelesky/groundhog/site/README.md

 ## Deploying

 Note the `compile.sh` script handles compiling JSON representations of components and zipping/shifting the necessary files over to the `_site` for publishing.

-    bash compile.sh

-Then build Jekyll for deployment:
+This is run when building Jekyll for deployment:

      npm run build